KayelC/JRPG/README.md

 # Shin Megami Tensei: Convergence
-JRPG Game Inspired by the SMT Series, and Metaphor: Refantazio games by ATLUS.
+JRPG Game Inspired by the Shin Megami Tensei series, developed by ATLUS.

 Full development and design notes are available in the [Doc.ipynb](/Documentation/Doc.ipynb) Jupyter Notebook.